 Pricing – Transparent & Easy to Understand

 The pricing is what intrigued me the most, as it was less expensive than almost any other payroll provider I could find, and less than half the price of many payroll providers.
 There pricing is very basic, with a flat monthly charge for the service, and an additional fee for each employee on the payroll.
 There are also no hidden fees, extras, or gotchas (though you can include additional services for an additional fee, depending on your needs).

-This is a simple and easy to use pricing structure, and one that appeal to many small businesses.
-To put this in perspective, I was paying $130 every quarter with PayChex, which comes out to $520 per year.
+Gusto uses a simple and easy to use pricing structure, and one that appeal to many small businesses.
+To put this in perspective, in 2013, I was paying $130 every quarter with PayChex, which comes out to $520 per year.
 But I also had to pay a quarterly charge of $10 to have my payroll stubs mailed to me, and an annual $90 fee for my W-2 forms to be prepared, and an additional fee for them to be mailed to me.
-I spent around $640 last year on my payroll (and my payroll expenses were set to increase this year with the transition from quarterly to monthly!).
-My business has two employees, so my payroll comes out to $33 per month for 12 months, or $396, a savings of $244 over what I paid last year (and even more than it would have been, since I had to move to a monthly payroll, which costs more than quarterly payroll).
+I spent around $640 on my payroll prior to changing to Gusto.
+To top it off, I was only running payroll on a quarterly basis, which is much less expensive than running monthly payroll.
+My costs were about to double.

-*The savings was actually even greater, because ZenPayroll is offering 2 months free at the time of this writing, saving me over $300 compared to what I spent last year.
+*The savings was actually even greater, because Gusto is offering 1 month free at the time of this writing, saving me over $300 compared to what I spent last year.

 I joined Gusto (then known as ZenPayroll) when there were still in the startup phase.
-I was a little hesitant to go with a startup at first, primarily because you never know how long startups will be around.
-But I saw that ZenPayroll had recently received a large round of funding, and I also realized this space is ripe for disruption.
+I was a little hesitant at first to go with a startup, primarily because you never know how long startups will be around.
+But I saw that (then) ZenPayroll had recently received a large round of funding, and I also realized this space is ripe for disruption.
 There are a few major players that charge a lot of money for basic payroll services.
 This is fine for large corporations that need a service that will run payroll and package it with 401k plans, health insurance, HR services, and other benefits management.

 But there are many small businesses like mine that don’t need those added services.
 Why pay for all the overhead when I only need to run payroll for myself and my wife?
 I think there is a large enough market to support them as they continue to grow.

-That depends on the size of your business, what services you need, how much you are currently paying, and whether they are currently available in your state.
+That depends on the size of your business, what services you need, how much you are currently paying, and other factors.
 For me, it was a great move.
 I get to save a few hundred dollars on payroll each year, and the process is simple, and worry-free.
 I’m happy with the move.

 If you have a small business, I encourage you to check out some alternatives to your current payroll provider.
 You may be able to save a lot of money in the long run!